modern-influence-of-ancient-warriors

 Undermining and Mining

-Classic Examples: Siege of Dura-Europos and Siege of Harfleur
+Classic Examples: Siege of Dura-Europos and Siege of Plataea

 The Siege of Dura-Europos (256 AD) by the Sasanian Persians offers a well-preserved archaeological example of mining and counter-mining.
 The Persians dug a tunnel beneath the Roman walls; the Romans dug a counter-tunnel to intercept them.
 A fierce underground battle ensued, with the Persians using chemical smoke (possibly burning bitumen and sulfur) to asphyxiate the Roman defenders—an early use of chemical warfare.
-In the medieval period, the Siege of Harfleur (1415) by Henry V saw English miners successfully undermine the town’s walls, though the defenders surrendered before the final collapse.
+Earlier, during the Siege of Plataea (429 BC), Spartan miners tunneled under the Athenian wall and supported the shaft with wooden beams.
+When they set the beams alight, the wall collapsed, but the Plataeans quickly built a new inner wall behind the breach.
+Mining rarely achieved a quick win; defenders often had backup plans.
+In medieval times, the Siege of Harfleur (1415) by Henry V saw English miners successfully undermine the town’s walls, though the defenders surrendered before the final collapse.
 The technique remained effective into the age of gunpowder.

 Geological and Logistical Challenges

 Mining was not always feasible.
 Rocky ground made tunneling slow, and high water tables could flood shafts.
 The Romans, known for their engineering discipline, often used agger (siege ramps) as an alternative.
 The Siege of Masada (73-74 AD) is a classic example: rather than mine, the Romans built a massive earth ramp against the fortress’s western cliff, allowing them to bring battering rams to the wall.
-The ramp still stands today as a testament to Roman logistical capability.
+The ramp still stands today as a monument to Roman logistical capability.
+In wetter climates, besiegers might build dams to divert water and dry out a moat before mining, as the Romans did at the Siege of Jerusalem.

 Psychological and Deceptive Tactics